What You Need to Know About Computer Hardware Engineer

 - Confer with engineering staff and consult specifications to evaluate interface between hardware and software and operational and performance requirements of overall system.

 - Select hardware and material, assuring compliance with specifications and product requirements.

 - Design and develop computer hardware and support peripherals, including central processing units (CPUs), support logic, microprocessors, custom integrated circuits, and printers and disk drives.

-When polled, Computer Hardware Engineers say the following skills are most frequently used in their jobs:
+These are the skills Computer Hardware Engineers say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.